 - Homicide (regardless of whether the intent was to scare, hurt, or kill).

-- Deadly car wreck where drunk driving, speeding, or reckless driving is a factor.
+- Deadly car wrecks where drunk driving, speeding, or reckless driving is a factor.

 - The manufacture of defective products, either knowingly or by failure to regulate the production/inspection process.